Skip to main content

 • Check your tire pressure.
 Low tire pressure can affect steering, stopping and how the motorcycle handles.

 • Keep it serviced and maintained.
 A motorcycle needs more frequent inspections and maintenance than a car.
-A breakdown is more likely to cause a crash.
+A breakdown is more likely to cause a collision.

 Make sure your motorcycle fits you.
 Your feet should reach the ground while you are seated on the motorcycle.
 The clutch and brake levers should be adjusted to fit the reach of your hands.
 The gear change lever and rear brake pedal may be adjusted to fit your feet and boots for proper operation.